silvhua/lighthouse-capstone-project/README.md

 # Approach

 Experiment 1 compared various non-ML and ML models.
-Experiment 2 compared various combinations of loads ranging from 20-90% 1RM.
+Experiment 2 compared various combinations of loads (ranging from 20-90% 1RM) for feature engineering, and compared a linear ML model with a random forest model.
 This project was performed using Python in VSCode with the Jupyter Notebook extension.
 Modules and packages include Pandas, Numpy, Matplotlib, Seaborn, Scikit-Learn, Keras/Tensorflow, and SciPy.

 # Experiment 1
 ## Hypothesis

 This project is based on a previous study by [Balsalobre-Fernández and Kipp (2021)](https://doi.org/10.3390/sports9030039), which had the same objective using the bench press exercise.
 Based on their findings, I hypothesize that:
-* Machine learning models can allow for 1RM estimation for both the free weight (FW) squat and Smith machine (SM) squat using two features, the slope and y-intercept of the individual's load-velocity profile.
+* Machine learning models can allow for 1RM estimation for both the free weight (FW) squat and Smith machine (SM) squat using two features, (1) the slope and (2) y-intercept of the individual's load-velocity profile.
 In other words, machine learning allows for this estimation without knowledge of the concentric velocity during a 1RM load (MVT).
-* Linear regression machine learning (ML) models will allow for 1RM estimation with a lesser likelihood of overestimation than statistical machine learning models
+* Linear regression machine learning (ML) models will allow for 1RM estimation with a lesser likelihood of overestimation than statistical machine learning models.

 ## Exploratory Data Analysis

 Data for this project were provided by Dr. Carlos Balsalobre-Fernández from Universidad Autónoma de Madrid.
-Data were collected by researchers from 52 participants who each performed the FW squat and SM squat at various loads.
-Following a standardized warm up routine, participants perfored the exercise 1-2 repetitions with their maximal intended velocity starting with a light weight, then with progressively higher weight until reaching their 1 repetition maximum.
+Data were collected by researchers from 52 participants who each performed the FW squat and SM squat on separate days at various loads.
+Following a standardized warm up routine, participants performed the exercise 1-2 repetitions with their maximal intended velocity starting with a light weight, then with progressively higher weight until reaching their 1 repetition maximum.
 A total of 6 loads were used per participant per exercise and participants rested between each load to allow fatigue to dissipate.
 There were 2 data sets (1 for each of the FW squat and SM squat), each with 52 rows (1 per participant).
 The columns are as follows:
 * `Participant ID`
 * `Age`
 * `Mass`